nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * has a need to manage a significant number of contacts
+* prefer desktop apps over other types
+* can type fast
 * prefers typing to mouse interactions
-* is not used to using CLI apps
+* is reasonably comfortable using CLI apps
 * tends to forget commands
 * easily overwhelmed by too many information

+**Value proposition**:
-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app and provides a clean and easy to use UI
+* manage contacts faster than a typical mouse/GUI driven app
+* provides a clean and easy to use UI
+* does not require highly skilled workers to use
+* easy to track financial transactions

 ### User stories